Portsmouth Naval Shipyard

-The Portsmouth Naval Shipyard, often called the Portsmouth Navy Yard, is a United States Navy shipyard in Kittery on the southern boundary of Maine near the city of Portsmouth, New Hampshire.
+The Portsmouth Naval Shipyard (PNS), often called the Portsmouth Navy Yard, is a United States Navy shipyard on Seavey's Island in Kittery, Maine, bordering Portsmouth, New Hampshire.
+The naval yard lies along the southern boundary of Maine on the Piscataqua River.

-Founded in 1800, PNS is U.S. Navy's oldest continuously operating shipyard.
+Founded on June 12, 1800, PNS is the U.S. Navy's oldest continuously operating shipyard.
 Today, most of its work concerns the overhaul, repair, and modernization of submarines.

 As of November 2021, the shipyard employed more than 6,500 federal employees.
-As well, some of the work is performed by private corporations (e.g., Delphinius Engineering of Eddystone, Pennsylvania; Oceaneering International of Chesapeake, Virginia; Orbis Sibro of Mount Pleasant, South Carolina; and Q.E.D.
-Systems Inc. of Virginia Beach, Virginia).
+Some of the work is performed by private corporations: Delphinius Engineering of Eddystone, Pennsylvania; Oceaneering International of Chesapeake, Virginia; Orbis Sibro of Mount Pleasant, South Carolina; and Q.E.D.
+Systems Inc. of Virginia Beach, Virginia.

 History

 The Portsmouth Naval Shipyard was established on June 12, 1800, during the administration of President John Adams.
 It sits on a cluster of conjoined islands called Seavey's Island in the Piscataqua River, whose swift tidal current prevents ice from blocking navigation to the Atlantic Ocean.

 The area has a long tradition of shipbuilding.
 Since colonial settlement, New Hampshire and Maine forests provided lumber for wooden boat construction.
 HMS Falkland, considered the first British warship built in the Thirteen Colonies, was commissioned here in 1696.
-The Royal Navy reserved the tallest and straightest eastern white pine trees for masts, emblazening the bark with a crown symbol.
 During the Revolution, the Raleigh was built in 1776 on Badger's Island in Kittery, and became the first vessel to fly an American flag into battle.
 Raleigh has been depicted on the Seal of New Hampshire since 1784, even though she was captured and served in the British Navy.
 Other warships followed, including Ranger launched in 1777; Commanded by Captain John Paul Jones, it became the first U. S. Navy vessel to receive an official salute at sea from a foreign power.
 The 36-gun frigate Congress, one of the first six frigates of the United States Navy, was built at the shipyard from 1795 to 1799.